 The history of chess dates back to over 1400 years ago.
 Throughout this time, people have been playing the game and passing the tricks to the next generation.
 If the game was so evil, caution would have been taken.

 Warnings would have been given and governments would have banned it.
 To date, playing chess has never been under any serious scrutiny about its morality.

 3. Chess is Taught in Schools

 Today, chess is taught in schools.
 In fact, the game has been known to cure some disorders amongst children and is responsible for producing calmer and more focused individuals into society.
 It is our observation that nothing is taught in schools if it is considered evil.

 4. The Teachings Have Nothing to Say about the Game

-The Quran, bible and every other religious books do not condemn chess directly.
+The Quran, the bible, and every other religious book do not condemn chess directly.
 There is no direct indication that chess is an evil game and that believers should not participate in it.

 Chess has many benefits